samc5/Final_DS210/README.md

 ## Launch Instructions

-1. `git clone` the repository.
-Because of the 122 mb data file, this doesn’t fully work.
-Once it freezes on 90% on “Filtering Content,” `ctrl-c` to stop it.
+1. git clone the repository.
+Because of the 122 mb data file, this may cause an error where everything except for the data is cloned.
+If the clone fully works, you can proceed to step 2.
+If not, see steps 1a, 1b, and 1c
+    a.
+If the clone freezes at 90% on “Filtering Content” for several minutes, you can `ctrl-c` to stop it.
 Everything except for the data file should be in place
-2. Download the 122 MB `cleaned.tsv` file directly from the github website, under `proj/data/cleaned.tsv`.
+    b.
+Download the 122 MB `cleaned.tsv` file directly from the github website, under `proj/data/cleaned.tsv`.
-3. Move the downloaded file into the same place in the cloned repository
+    c.
+Move the downloaded file into the same place in the cloned repository (`proj/data`)
-4. `cd` into `repo_name/proj`
+2. `cd` into `repo_name/proj`
-5. `cargo test` to verify test cases
+3. `cargo test` to verify test cases
-6. `cargo run --release` to run the main code
+4. `cargo run --release` to run the main code

 ## Methodology